brianboyer/brianboyer.net/_src/resume.md

 ### Consultant and coach
 #### Independent (2019-present)
-I've developed and taught a masters course in analytics for the [NewStart](https://newstart.wvu.edu/) program at WVU, led CMS migrations with [Reveal](https://revealnews.org/) and [VTDigger](https://vtdigger.org/), coached local startup newsrooms with [LION Publishers](https://www.lionpublishers.com/) and the [National Trust for Local News](https://www.nationaltrustforlocalnews.org/), and helped design the Campaigns feature of [Newspack](https://newspack.com/).
-And I've had the opportunity to help with product, analytics, and membership efforts at many other small, usually local, usually non-profit newsrooms.
-It's been a fun few years.
+I’ve developed and taught a masters course in analytics for the [NewStart](https://newstart.wvu.edu/) program at WVU, led CMS migrations with [Reveal](https://revealnews.org/) and [VTDigger](https://vtdigger.org/), coached local startup newsrooms with [LION Publishers](https://www.lionpublishers.com/) and the [National Trust for Local News](https://www.nationaltrustforlocalnews.org/), and helped design the Campaigns feature of [Newspack](https://newspack.com/).
+And I’ve had the opportunity to help with product, analytics, and membership efforts at many other small, usually local, usually non-profit newsrooms.
+It’s been a fun few years.

 ### Steering Committee Member
 #### [News Product Alliance](https://newsproduct.org/) (2020-2021)
-We're building the first professional community for product people working in the news.
+We’re building the first professional community for product people working in the news.
 Join us!

 ### Chief Product Officer, Interim
 #### [Hearken](https://www.wearehearken.com) (2019)
 Hearken asked me to join their team for the summer of 2019.
-I implemented product and project management best practices, role and goal setting tools, and coached the team on inter- and intra-team communications – the stuff you've gotta do to have a happy and healthy team.
+I implemented product and project management best practices, role and goal setting tools, and coached the team on inter- and intra-team communications – the stuff you’ve gotta do to have a happy and healthy team.

 I interviewed current and potential customers, established a product roadmap based on their needs, and lead the implementation of a robust system for tracking analytics and measuring the success of what we built.
 Fun!